Updated July 2020

-Your Android TV Box is managed by its firmware.
-This is the software that manages your hardware, such as your Wi-Fi and your Bluetooth.
+Your Android TV box relies on firmware.
+This is the software that manages your hardware, such as your Wi-Fi, Bluetooth, and H.265 decoder.
+Here is our complete firmware guide.

 Spoiler Alert!
-Firmware makes your hardware work.
-So, to download new firmware and find instructions on how to install, you will need to go to your TV box manufacturer’s website.
+Firmware makes your hardware work, so to download a new version of firmware and find instructions on how to install it, you will need to go to your TV box manufacturer’s website.

-At the bottom of this page, you will find a list of all the major Android TV box manufacturers, complete with a list of all their models and a link to their latest firmware (and when it was released).
+At the bottom of this page, you will find a list of some Android TV box manufacturers, complete with a list of all their models and a link to their latest firmware version (and when it was released).

-This will help you find the files and information you need in order to update your TV box.
+This will help you find the files and information you need to update your TV box.

-Note: All files are hosted on the manufacturer’s sites or their sites or fileshares.
+Note: All files are hosted on the manufacturer’s sites or as file shares.

 What Is Firmware?

 Firmware is different from the operating system.
-All Android TV boxes use the Android operating system, of which there are a variety of different versions that sometimes need updating.
+All Android TV boxes use the Android operating system, of which there are a variety of different versions that sometimes need updating, but the firmware is specific to the hardware you use.

 You could say it is the firmware that allows the hardware to speak to the operating system.

-In order to operate properly, and do all the latest things that your TV box should be able to do, you need the most up-to-date firmware.
+To operate properly, and do all the latest things that your TV box should be able to do, you need the most up-to-date firmware version.

 Firmware updates will also usually improve the performance of your device, so you will get faster streaming and better image quality.